brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

     2 early    0.726 0.180  0.191  1.22    0.99
     3 late     0.951 0.808 -1.17   2.90    0.857
     4 basilar  0.726 0.708 -1.31   2.36    0.829

+### Early

+When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new early stroke trial is 2.07 (95% CI 1.21 to 3.38).

+### Large

+When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new large stroke trial is 2.78 (95% CI 0.741 to 9.49).

+### Late

+When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new late stroke trial is 2.59 (95% CI 0.309 to 18.2).

+### Basilar

+When translated from the log odds scale, the anticipated odds ratio for thrombectomy in a new basilar stroke trial is 2.07 (95% CI 0.271 to 10.6).